lqb2/jekyll-now/_posts/2016-10-26-measure-output-not-time.markdown

 date:   2016-10-25 06:22:28 -0400
 categories: jekyll update
 ---
-measure output, not time: full-time versus full-focus

-let's be honest: time management fails knowledge workers. anyone who has worked a desk job is keenly aware of this. it shows up in all sorts of ways. dragging out or procrastinating on simple tasks and being overworked despite a clearly defined set of deliverables are just two examples.
+let's be honest: time management fails knowledge workers (i wrote about a piece of this [over here](http://lqb2writes.tumblr.com/post/150257590497/the-afternoon-slump-is-normal-work-with-it-not). anyone who has worked a desk job is keenly aware of this. it shows up in all sorts of ways. dragging out or procrastinating on simple tasks and being overworked despite a clearly defined set of deliverables are just two examples.

 the 40-hour work week, [which was advocated for by labor activists on behalf of workers who were working 70 hour weeks, but also a little bit from henry ford](http://www.politifact.com/truth-o-meter/statements/2015/sep/09/viral-image/does-8-hour-day-and-40-hour-come-henry-ford-or-lab/), made (more) sense in an industrial era. when you and your organization produce widgets at a certain rate productivity can absolutely be measured in time.
 100 widgets (cars, bikes, planes, stamps, pencils, whatever) per hour times the number of hours is your output. it makes sense in that context that, if you're being paid on output, that measuring time is an appropriate proxy.